AI Chip Stocks’ Meltdown Is an Excellent Buying Opportunity

 But this scrutiny is nothing new.
 Ever since 2016, when Trump was first elected, the U.S. has been engaged in an on-again, off-again trade war with China.
 But it seems this trade war – under both Trump and Biden – has been 95% talk and 5% action.
 And the little action imposed has not materially impacted the revenues, profits or stock prices of chipmakers.

-After all, even after yesterday’s drop, the SOXX ETF is still up almost 50% over the past year.
+After all, even after Wednesday’s drop, the SOXX ETF is still up almost 50% over the past year.

 That’s why we think the market is grossly overreacting to a bunch of political “hot air” that will amount to a nothing-burger for AI chipmakers.

-Note: Editor’s Note: Eric Fry, here.
-Today, my InvestorPlace colleague Luke Lango is joining us to discuss the volatility AI chip stocks suffered this week… and why he sees this as a current opportunity.